 All calibers are Co-Axial, METAS-certified.
 Each runs a 55-hour power reserve at 25,200 vph and resists magnetic fields up to 15,000 gauss.
 The practical difference between these calibers is negligible for daily use.
 The caliber assigned depends on the size and configuration of the watch, not the collection it belongs to.

-Price and Market Demand
+Price and Market Demand in 2026

 Both watches depreciate below retail on the secondary market.
-Neither holds its value well, and buying pre-owned saves a meaningful amount across all references.
+Neither holds its value especially well, and buying pre-owned saves a meaningful amount across all references.

 Notable Aqua Terra 150M References